Examples of Client Work

 - Led a company’s response when its CEO was arrested suddenly on charges of possessing child pornography.
 Not only was there significant media interest, but his arrest came as a complete surprise to the rest of the management team.
 They were left scrambling to reassure employees, customers and other critical stakeholders that the company would survive the crisis.

 - Counseled one of the region’s oldest and most respected providers of home health care and hospice services when it was discovered that one of its hospice nurses was stealing narcotics meant for patients.
-The nurse in question was charged by prosecutors and the case when to trial.
+The nurse in question was charged by prosecutors and the case went to trial.
 Working with legal counsel and management, we crafted ongoing communications for board members, employees, patients and their families, and families of former patients, as well as donors, other funding sources, referral sources and the media.
 Messages focused on what the organization did to cooperate with investigators and the steps it took to tighten procedures and policies so patients would be better protected in the future.
 (Midway through the trial, the suspect entered a guilty plea and media interest was averted.)

 - Helped a local company survive a high-profile product recall.
 With another firm, we assisted a company that distributed peanut butter manufactured by Peanut Corporation of America and, in 2009, was the first company publicly linked to a nationwide – and deadly – salmonella outbreak, drawing significant national media attention.
 They immediately issued a recall and adopted a proactive communication strategy that, in the long run, protected the company’s reputation with customers.
 The project was recognized as “Best in Show” at the Greater Cleveland Chapter Public Relations Society of America’s Cleveland Rocks Awards ceremony.